 Attention researchers!
-The History Desk and Archives manned by historian Steve Staiger is now at its new, temporary site in room H-5 at Cubberley, 4000 Middlefield Road.
+The History Desk and Archives manned by historian Steve Staiger is now at its new, temporary site in room H–5 at Cubberley, 4000 Middlefield Road.
 Steve's hours remain the same, Tuesdays from 4 to 8 p.m. and Thursdays from 1 to 5 p.m.
+Most of the old photos used by PAST are from the Palo Alto Historical Association's archives.

 If you have photos or information to share, please contact us!